 The change of use of some rural buildings to new uses is already permitted under the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended).
-The Town and Country Planning (General Permitted Development) (England) Order 2015 allows, under certain circumstances, the change of use of agricultural buildings to residential use and change of use of agricultural buildings to registered nurseries providing childcare or state-funded schools, under the prior approval system.
+The Town and Country Planning (General Permitted Development) (England) Order 2015 allows, under certain circumstances, the change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to residential use and change of use of agricultural buildings to registered nurseries providing childcare or state-funded schools, under the prior approval system.
 This policy is to be considered in circumstances where planning permission is required instead of Permitted Development rights.